brianguay/guay_site/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Brian Guay is a Postdoctoral Associate at MIT.
+bio: Brian Guay is an Assistant Professor at Stony Brook University

 ############################